Short Manaslu Circuit Trekking -15 Days

 Max.
 Altitude: 4200m/13779.53 ftMeal: Breakfast, Lunch and DinnerAccommodation: Tea House

 This very day, we’ll take a rest at Samagoan.
-Since it is the closest village to Manaslu Base Camp and other beautiful tourist attractions such as Birendra Lake; we’ll explore these places and again return back to the village.
+Since it is the closest village to Manaslu Base Camp and other beautiful tourist attractions such as Birendra Lake; we’ll explore these places and again return to the village.
 Options can be discussed with your guide depending on your fitness and requirements.
 Birendra Tal is a turquoise lake at the foot of the Manaslu glacier.
 You can take a dip in its pristine water and enjoy the scenery around.
-If you intend to set your foot at the foothills of an eight-thousander, you can hike up to Makalu Base Camp.
+If you intend to set your foot at the foothills of an eight-thousander, you can hike up to Manaslu Base Camp.
 On the way to the Base Camp, the landscapes become more and more spectacular as the elevation increases, with a turquoise lake underneath, the glacier close by, and snow-capped mountaintops as far as the eye can see.

 Max.
 Altitude: 4800m/15748.03ftMeal: Breakfast, Lunch and DinnerAccommodation: Tea house